dormroomfund/blog/README.md

 There are a few configuration details (in terms of setting up the headless [WordPress.com](https://wordpress.com) CMS) that must be run through before testing locally or deploying.

-1. Install the [WPGraphQL](https://github.com/wp-graphql/wp-graphql) plugin on WordPress.
+1. Install the [WPGraphQL](https://github.com/wp-graphql/wp-graphql) and [wp-graphql-reading-time](https://github.com/m-muhsin/wp-graphql-reading-time) plugins on WordPress.
 2. Change the Permalink settings under `Settings > Permalinks` to a `Post name` url structure.
 This is necessary to reference posts by their slug.

 Because [WordPress.com](https://wordpress.com), unlike [WordPress.org](https://wordpress.org), does not allow editing source php files, a workaround is used for the following steps:

-3. Download the [Twenty Seventeen](https://en-ca.wordpress.org/themes/twentyseventeen/) theme locally.
+3. Download the [Twenty Seventeen](https://en-ca.wordpress.org/themes/twentyseventeen/) (or any other) theme locally.
 4. Modify the `functions.php` file in the root of the Twenty Seventeen theme to include the required php custom functions from `custom.php`.
 These can go anywhere in the file.
 5. Compress the Twenty Seventeen folder into a single `.zip` file.
 6. Upload the theme to WordPress and activate it.